SitecoreSupport/Sitecore.Support.40613/readme.md

 # Sitecore.Support.40613
-Publishing Dashboard/Publishing/Queued-jobs does not display more than 10 queued jobs
+[SPS] Publishing Dashboard/Publishing/Queued-jobs does not display more than 10 queued jobs

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.40613/blob/master/LICENSE).